Green-backed becard: Breeding

 The green-backed becard's breeding season has not been fully defined but includes October to December in Argentina, October in Paraguay, and September to December in Brazil.
 Its nest is a messy globe made from dead leaves, plant fibers, and moss and is typically wedged in a branch fork.
 Nests have been found between about 4 and 25 m above the ground.
 The clutch is two to four eggs that are ochre or brownish gray with brown markings.
 The female alone incubates, for about 18 to 21 days.
 Fledging occurs about 20 to 30 days after hatch and both parents provision the nestlings.

 Vocalization

 The green-backed becard's song is starts abruptly and then is an "ascending and slightly decelerating series of 10-15 dee-dee--- notes or series of ascending jeh-weeé-- (6-20x)".
 Its usual call is "a fast, thin and nasal q-wink, q-wink that rises in pitch, and may be repeated up to 12 times".

-Status
+Conservation status

 The IUCN follows HBW taxonomy and so has separately assessed the green-backed sensu stricto and green-cheeked becards.
 Both are assessed as being of Least Concern.
 Together they have a very large range.
 Neither taxon's population size is known and both are believed to be decreasing.
 No immediate threats to either have been identified.
 The species is considered "frequent to uncommon" in Brazil and "uncommon and local" in Venezuela.
 It is found in many national parks and other protected areas.